sebasjm/antlr/README.txt

 3.0ea8 - ???

+* bitsets are dumped in hex not decimal now for FOLLOW sets

+* /* epsilon */ is not printed now when printing out grammars with empty alts

 * Fixed another bug in tree rewrite stuff where it was checking that elements had at least one element.
 Strange...commented out for now to see if I can remember what's up.